The Online Master of Accounting

 The Best of Academia and the Professional World

-Gain the advantage of learning from prominent industry professionals—colleagues of your deeply connected faculty, and William & Mary Accounting alumni who have risen to leadership positions in globally recognized firms.
+Gain the advantage of learning from prominent industry professionals—colleagues of your deeply connected faculty, and William & Mary Accounting alumni on successful career paths who have risen to leadership positions in globally recognized firms.
+You will find that the online format is not a hindrance to networking.
 Their involvement in your coursework enriches the Online MAcc experience and adds powerful connections to the program and your network.

-Having earned the Online Master of Accounting, you might join our graduates at:
+Having completed the Online MAcc degree program, you might join our graduates at:

 - Ernst & Young